flononymus/UI-Box-Typescript/CODE_OF_CONDUCT.md

     - [x] Add velocity and friction
     - [x] Add lefthalf and righthalf** for scrolling
     - [x] Fix lefthalf and righthalf dragging/set reference to actual center(?)
     - [ ] Fix lefthalf and righthalf transition

   - [ ] **Ball**
     - [x] Prototype 2d basketball thingy
+    - [ ] Ball start position from wherever the mouse is down?
-    - [ ] Reset button in the center of screen + bigger
+    - [x] Reset button in the center of screen + bigger
     - [ ] Add a hoop
     - [ ] Add a reference for pull direction/pull strenght